ooawagaeri/tp/docs/DeveloperGuide.md

 predicate to "show all jobs".
 After traversing the job list and updating the references, the *latest predicate* is restored.

+<u>Design Consideration</u>: An alternative way to get full job list is to retrieve the underlying `UniqueJobList` through
+`Model`. `EditProductCommand` is implemented in the other way as directly accessing and modifying `UniqueJobList` leads to an association between `EditProductCommand` and `UniqueJobList`, which increases coupling.

 ![![Sequence diagram of parse user input](images/product/EditProductSequenceDiagram_Sync.png)](images/product/EditProductSequenceDiagram_Sync.png)

-**Design Consideration**: An alternative way to get full job list is to retrieve the underlying `UniqueJobList` through `Model`. `EditProductCommand` in the other way because directly accessing and modifying `UniqueJobList` leads to an association between `EditProductCommand` and `UniqueJobList`, which increases coupling.